damien-pous/coinduction-examples/README.md

 # CoinductionExamples

-Examples on how to use the coq-coinduction library, a library for doing proofs by (enhanced) coinduction based on the notion of 'companion', from the paper:
+Examples on how to use the rocq-coinduction library, a library for doing proofs by (enhanced) coinduction based on the notion of 'companion', from the paper:
 Coinduction All the Way Up.
 Damien Pous.
 In Proc.
 LICS, 2016.

  - a formalisation of Hur et al's toy example on divergence